sara-sabr/ITStrategy/_pages/en/archives/enable-learning.md

 - Creative Thinking
 - People Skills

-Further, [According to the World Economic Forum (WEF)](http://www3.weforum.org/docs/WEF_Future_of_Jobs.pdf) they predict that the demand for Social Skills will be the fastest growing.
-Further, they list key skills for 2020 as
+Further, according to the World Economic Forum (WEF)(weforum.org/docs/WEF_Future_of_Jobs.pdf) they predict that the demand for Social Skills will be the fastest growing.
+Further, they list key skills for 2020 as:

 - Creativity
 - Active Learning